hp17illinois/peihb.github.io/_pages/about.md

 # 💻 Internships
 - *2015.10 - 2016.05*, Research intern, Big Data Lab, Baidu Research, China

-# Where are we in this beautiful tree of life on earth?
+# The beautiful tree of life on earth

+We are merely a leaf of the tree.
+The ability to Create Knowledge may be the key difference between us and other leaves.

 ![WechatIMG684](https://user-images.githubusercontent.com/46875212/190320246-a7d711d2-5443-42a1-b3b4-fcc20e71dc2f.jpeg)